AgnostiqHQ/covalent/doc/source/concepts/api_concepts.rst

 Lattice
 =======

 A runnable workflow in Covalent is called a *lattice*, created with the :code:`@covalent.lattice` decorator.
-Similarly to electrons, here the notational conventions:
+Similarly to electrons, here are the notational conventions:

-Lattice (code font, capital "L")
+:code:`Lattice` (:code:`code font`, capital "L")
     The :doc:`Covalent API class <../api/lattice>` representing a workflow that can be run by a Covalent dispatcher.

 lattice (lower-case "l")
     An obect that is an instantiation of the :code:`Lattice` class.

 :code:`@covalent.lattice`
-    The decorator used to create a lattice by wrapping a function in the Lattice class.
-(The synonymous descriptions given for electron hold here as well.)
+    The decorator used to create a lattice by wrapping a function in the :code:`Lattice` class.
+(The three synonymous descriptions given for electron hold here as well.)

 The function decorated with :code:`@covalent.lattice` must contain one or more electrons.
 The lattice is a *workflow*, a sequence of operations on one or more datasets instantiated in Python code.

 For Covalent to work properly, the lattice must operate on data only by calling electrons.
-By "work properly," we mean dispatch all tasks to executors.
+By "work properly," we mean "dispatch all tasks to executors."
 The flexibility and power of Covalent comes from the ability to assign and reassign tasks (electrons) to executors, which has two main advantages, *hardware independence* and *parallelization*.

 Hardware indepdendence
     The task's code is decoupled from the details of the hardware it is run on.

 Parallelization
     Independent tasks can be run in parallel on the same or different backends.
 Here, *indepedent* means that for any two tasks, their inputs are unaffected by each others' execution outcomes (that is, their outputs or side effects).
-The Covalent dispatcher can run two independent electrons in parallel.
+The Covalent dispatcher can run independent electrons in parallel.
 For example, in the workflow structure shown below, electron 2 and electron 3 are executed in parallel.

 .. image:: ./images/parallel_lattice.png
    :width: 400